 Choosing the right vacation destination is arguably as important as the whole planning process.
 There’s a difference between staying in a luxury hotel in the US and staying in a luxury hotel in Indonesia.
 This comes down to the living standard and price levels in that particular country, as well as the currency exchange.
 If you’re a smart traveler, you will ideally choose a country where your currency can buy more things for less.

 For example, if you’re from US or Canada, traveling to Central America will save you money.
 If you are from the UK, traveling to Greece and Portugal will allow you to have luxury-vacations on a budget.
+You might even save by choosing a unique wedding destination if you plan it properly.
 Doing your homework regarding the economic situation in the country and the particular currency conversion rate will help you choose the right destination with ease.
 Also, when you travel, try to…

 Avoid tourist traps